 The first is increased literature review efficiency.
 The relevancy ranking means that literature reviewers can focus first on the abstracts that have the highest chance of containing a valid ICSR.

-And once DELVE is up and running in a literature review workflow, we’re able to gather evidence of how DELVE performs compared with human review.
+And once DialogML is up and running in a literature review workflow, we’re able to gather evidence of how DialogML performs compared with human review.
 This means that there’s the potential in the future to target references at the bottom of the batch for automatic elimination and references on the top can be targeted for automatic submission to case processing.

-GSK will be presenting the results of this test at ICPE 2021 (23-25 August, 2021).
-Following the conference you’ll be able to access the poster presenting the results of this PoC in Pharmacoepidemiology and Drug Safety (PDS), the official journal of the International Society for Pharmacoepidemiology.
+GSK presented the results of this test at ICPE 2021 (23-25 August, 2021).
+You’ll be able to access the poster presenting the results of this PoC in Pharmacoepidemiology and Drug Safety (PDS), the official journal of the International Society for Pharmacoepidemiology.
 The poster is titled “Automating Individual Case Safety Report identification within scientific literature using Natural Language Processing”.

 Drug safety literature screening for patient safety issues is not easy an easy process.
 As we saw...